nicokempe/portfolio/README.md

 # My Portfolio
-In this repository I keep the current state of development of my portfolio website written in Vue 3 and Firebase.
+In this repository I keep the current state of development of my portfolio website written in Vue 2 and Spring Boot.
 I have a heap of documentation available for the code in this repository.
 If you're looking for the answer to something, you may want to start here:

 * [Issues](https://github.com/nicokempe/Portfolio/issues)